-Figure 15.
-I2C Interface Timing
+Figure 17.
+IC Interface Timing

-Communication on the I^2C bus always takes place between two devices, one acting as the master and the other acting as the slave.
+Communication on the $I^2C$ bus always takes place between two devices, one acting as the master and the other acting as the slave.
 Both masters and slaves can read and write, but slaves can only do so under the direction of the master.
-Some I^2C devices can act as masters or slaves, but the TLV320AIC31 can only act as a slave device.
+Some $I^2C$ devices can act as masters or slaves, but the TLV320AIC32 can only act as a slave device.

-An I2C bus consists of two lines, SDA and SCL.
+An IC bus consists of two lines, SDA and SCL.
 SDA carries data; SCL provides the clock.
-All data are transmitted across the I2C bus in groups of eight bits.
-To send a bit on the I2C bus, the SDA line is driven to the appropriate level while SCL is LOW (a LOW on SDA indicates the bit is '0'; a HIGH indicates the bit is '1').
+All data is transmitted across the IC bus in groups of eight bits.
+To send a bit on the IC bus, the SDA line is driven to the appropriate level while SCL is LOW (a LOW on SDA indicates the bit is zero; a HIGH indicates the bit is one).
 Once the SDA line has settled, the SCL line is brought HIGH, then LOW.
-This pulse on SCL clocks the SDA bit into the receiver shift register.
+This pulse on SCL clocks the SDA bit into the receivers shift register.

-The I2C bus is bidirectional: the SDA line is used both for transmitting and receiving data.
+The IC bus is bidirectional: the SDA line is used both for transmitting and receiving data.
 When a master reads from a slave, the slave drives the data line; when a master sends to a slave, the master drives the data line.
-Under most circumstances the master drives the clock line.
+Under normal circumstances the master drives the clock line.

-Most of the time the bus is idle; no communication takes place, and both lines are HIGH.
+Most of the time the bus is idle, no communication is taking place, and both lines are HIGH.
 When communication is taking place, the bus is active.
 Only master devices can start a communication.
 They do this by causing a START condition on the bus.
 Normally, the data line is only allowed to change state while the clock line is LOW.
 If the data line changes state while the clock line is HIGH, it is either a START condition or its counterpart, a STOP condition.
 A START condition is when the clock line is HIGH and the data line goes from HIGH to LOW.
-A STOP condition is when the clock line is HIGH and the data line goes from HIGH.
+A STOP condition is when the clock line is HIGH and the data line goes from LOW to HIGH.

 After the master issues a START condition, it sends a byte that indicates which slave device it wants to communicate with.
 This byte is called the address byte.
-Each device on an I^2C bus has a unique 7-bit address to which it responds.
-(Slaves can also have 10-bit addresses; see the I^2C specification for details.)
+Each device on an $I^2C$ bus has a unique 7-bit address to which it responds.
+(Slaves can also have 10-bit addresses; see the $I^2C$ specification for details.)
 The master sends an address in the address byte, together with a bit that indicates whether it wishes to read from or write to the slave device.

-Every byte transmitted on the I2C bus, whether it is address or data, is acknowledged with an acknowledge bit.
+Every byte transmitted on the IC bus, whether it is address or data, is acknowledged with an acknowledge bit.
 When a master has finished sending a byte (eight data bits) to a slave, it stops driving SDA and waits for the slave to acknowledge the byte.
 The slave acknowledges the byte by pulling SDA LOW.
 The master then sends a clock pulse to clock the acknowledge bit.
 Similarly, when a master has finished reading a byte, it pulls SDA LOW to acknowledge this to the slave.
 It then sends a clock pulse to clock the bit.